NADD Webinar Series FALL 2015

-How It Works – Participants can listen to the presentation via a conference call portal, and watch the PowerPoint presentation from a computer online.
-Participants have the opportunity to post Q&A during the presentation.
-Each registrant, who is the key contact person, will receive a confirmation e-mail listing of the registered session(s) and an 800 number to access the Webinar.
-This person’s name will be given to the operator, and this person must be the one who calls in to participate on the webinar.
-Handouts will still be available for participants to access online three (3) business days prior to each webinar for printing purposes only.
-Handout access information will be provided in the confirmation letter.
+Each registrant, who is the key contact person, will receive an e-mail confirmation to access all of the registered session(s) and an 800 number to access the Webinar.
+This person’s name will be given to the operator, and this person must be the one who calls in to participate on the Webinar.
+It is not necessary to download the handouts, as they are displayed on your computer screen as part of the webinar.
 Each session will last 60-minutes.
 The sessions feature individuals from a variety of areas in the field of mental health and intellectual disabilities.

 NADD Member $78 per session/Non-Member $98 per session

 - Beginner – Individual with limited or no prior experience on the subject matter.

 - Intermediate – Some experience in subject matter.

 - Advanced – Experienced and versed in subject matter.

 1:00 – 2:00 p.m.
 Mountain

 Tuesday, October 6, 2015